MadOne/hass_gira_iot_api/README.md

 * Category: Integration
 * After adding the integration, restart Home Assistant.
 * Now press the button "Add Integration" in Configuration -> Integrations to install it in Home assistant.
-* Now under Configuration -> Integrations, "Judo REST API" should be available.
+* Now under Configuration -> Integrations, "HomeAssistant Gira IOT API" should be available.

 ### Manual install